astodynamics

 8 8 -1.580332289172500E-013 1.535338139714800E-013

-In order to work out a numerical solution to the equations above, following initial conditions have been used in terms of the orbital elements:
+In order to work out a numerical solution to the equations above, following initial conditions have been used in terms of orbital elements:

 where μ = 3.986004415E+14 m^3/s^2.
 In addition, following initial orbital parameters have been given in advance: